Disease Guide ·Bladder Infection ·2026

 0How can I tell if my cat has a bladder infection?

-Watch for frequent trips to the litter box with little urine produced, straining or crying during urination, blood in the urine, and urinating outside the litter box.
-Your cat may excessively lick its genital area.
-These signs can also indicate other urinary conditions like FLUTD or crystals, so a vet visit with urinalysis is essential for proper diagnosis.
+Watch for frequent litter box trips, straining or crying, blood in urine, and urinating outside the box.
+Excessive genital licking is common.
+These signs also indicate FLUTD or crystals - urinalysis is essential for diagnosis.

 1How much does it cost to treat a cat's bladder infection?